astropy/astropy/docs/development/testguide.rst

 -------------------

-We make use of the `pytest-mpl <https://pypi.python.org/pypi/pytest-mpl>`_ plugin to create tests where we can compare the output of plotting commands with reference files (this is used for instance in :ref:`astropy.visualization.wcsaxes <wcsaxes>`).
+We make use of the `pytest-mpl <https://pypi.python.org/pypi/pytest-mpl>`_ plugin to write tests where we can compare the output of plotting commands with reference files on a pixel-by-pixel basis (this is used for instance in :ref:`astropy.visualization.wcsaxes <wcsaxes>`).

 To run the Astropy tests with the image comparison, use::